 - A Student's t-test should be used if the data come from a simple, random sample and the population is approximately normally distributed, or the sample size is large, with an unknown standard deviation.

-- The normal test will work if the data come from a simple, random sample and the population is approximately normally distributed, or the sample size is large, with a known standard deviation.
+- The normal test will work if the data come from a simple, random sample and the population is approximately normally distributed, or the sample size is large.

 The hypothesis test itself has an established process.
 This can be summarized as follows: